-Although the American Dental Association has verified the amalgam fillings as safe, there have been raising concerns about their safety in the long-term.
-That is why most dentists are turning away from the silver fillings and opting for non-mercury fillings.
+Although the American Dental Association has verified the amalgam fillings as safe, there have been raising concerns about their safety in the long term.
+That is why most dentists are turning away from silver fillings and opting for non-mercury fillings.

 These filings are believed to release a small amount of mercury and even more when you chew.
 When the fillings are damaged, the amount released is significant.
 That is why you are advised to visit the dentist in 21042 for an assessment when you recognize that the filling is chipped.